 The first part of planning is knowing your goal.
 It has to be specific and attainable by ensuring that your goal is realistic.
 Here are things to consider.

 Due to inflation, your money’s worth now will not be the same in a decade.
 What your $1,000 can buy now will not be as much by 2028.
 Recognise that inflation will weaken your purchasing power.
 Therefore, it will give you an idea of how much you should save up before retiring.

 Decide when you would like to retire.
 The retirement age in Singapore is 62 years old.
 If you would like, you can retire earlier, but you have to consider the lifestyle you will adapt to during retirement.
 Then, you can tell yourself the number of years left to save up.

 Aim to draw an amount of at least two-thirds of your last monthly income.
 It may be an ideal amount, but this can still vary.
 It depends on the amount of your salary and current lifestyle.

 - Life expectancy

-- Assess your current finances
+Assess your current finances

-- Start your retirement savings plan
+Start your retirement savings plan.

 Ask yourself how much you can afford to lose and not risk anything beyond it.
-Consider your insurance’s policy, CPF Special Account and Supplementary Retirement Scheme (SRS), Index Funds, Mutual Funds and other Equities and Property investment.
+Consider your insurance policy, CPF Special Account and Supplementary Retirement Scheme (SRS), Index Funds, Mutual Funds and other Equities and Property investments.